sammiee5311/mp4-download-and-converter/README.md

 ## future plans
 - [x] download and convert with url argument via terminal command.
+- [x] add a progress bar to show status of downloading videos.
 - [ ] add more convert options.